RosettaCommons/documentation/SEWING.md

 -sewing:model_file_name         The name of the file to read models from -sewing:score_file_name         The name of the score file to output (used in later stages of SEWING) -sewing:num_segments_to_match   The exact of model segments to look for structural matches for.
 Any matches with less than, or more than, this number of segment matches will fail.
 For continuous SEWING, only a value of 1 is supported
--sewing:min_hash_score          The minimum number over overlapping atoms **per segment** that is considered a structure match
+-sewing:min_hash_score          The minimum number over overlapping atoms **per segment** that is considered a structure match (recommended value: >=10)
--sewing:max_clash_score         The tolerance for number of atoms/segment of different atom types that end up in the same bin (default: 0)
+-sewing:max_clash_score         The tolerance for number of atoms/segment of different atom types that end up in the same quarter-angstrom bin during geometric hashing (recommended value: 0)
 ```

 An example command line for comparison of model files: